webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 ## How does it work?

 WebRTC uses an existing protocol called the Session Description Protocol.
-Via this protocol the two WebRTC Agents will share all the state required to establish a connection.
+Via this protocol, the two WebRTC Agents will share all the state required to establish a connection.
 The protocol itself is simple to read and understand.
 The complexity comes from understanding all the values that WebRTC populates it with.

 This protocol is not specific to WebRTC.
 We will learn the Session Description Protocol first without even talking about WebRTC.
 WebRTC only really takes advantage of a subset of the protocol so we are only going to cover what we need.
 After we understand the protocol we will move on to its applied usage in WebRTC.

 ## Session Description Protocol
 The Session Description Protocol is defined in [RFC 4566](https://tools.ietf.org/html/rfc4566).
 It is a key/value protocol with a newline after each value.
-It will feel similar to an ini file.
+It will feel similar to an INI file.
 A Session Description then contains an unlimited amount of Media Descriptions.
 Mentally you can model it as a Session Description contains an array of Media Descriptions.

 A Media Description usually maps to a single stream of media.
 So if you wanted to describe a call with three video streams and two audio tracks you would have five Media Descriptions.